Looking for an optometrist in Hong Kong? Healthy Matters brings you an expert, practical guide with all the details you need.

 Optometrists are registered professionals who provide primary vision care ranging from vision testing and correction to the diagnosis, treatment and management of vision changes.
 The services provided by optometrists mainly involve examination procedures.

 Like ophthalmologists, optometrists are qualified to perform eye examinations and are certified to detect, diagnose and manage eye diseases but the key difference is that optometrists are not medical doctors; other than using examination related drugs such as pupil-dilating eye drops and giving eyeglasses or contact lenses prescriptions, optometrists are not qualified to prescribe any drugs, neither do they have a license to perform any medical eye surgeries.

-In Hong Kong, optometrists also do not have the right to make referrals for patients to see other specialised professionals such as ophthalmologists, they can only advise patients to see a doctor for a referral upon identifying an issue from an eye test.
+In Hong Kong, optometrists also do not have the right to make referrals for patients to see other specialized professionals such as ophthalmologists, they can only advise patients to see a doctor for a referral upon identifying an issue from an eye test.

-So when should you see an Optometrist?
+When should you see an Optometrist?

 What to know about Optometrists in Hong Kong

 Currently in Hong Kong, there are just over 2,000 optometrists registered under the Optometrists Board of Hong Kong.
 Optometrists work in both private and public sectors of the healthcare system; in the public sector, they mainly work in support of ophthalmologists to carry out eye examinations for patients and identify possible conditions as well as suggest preventive measures.
 In the private sector, in conjunction to eye examinations, they can give prescriptions for eyeglasses or contact lenses.

 In Hong Kong, it takes a minimum of 5 years to be a qualified optometrist.
 Currently, within Hong Kong, there are only qualifiable courses at the Hong Kong Polytechnic University.
 Other recognized qualifications can be attained internationally in the UK, USA, Canada, Australia and New Zealand.